top of page

 Does Bios Comprehensive Medicine bill insurance?

 BCM does not bill insurance, but we do accept HSA (Health Savings Account) and FSA (Flexible Spending Accounts) cards for payment for visits, specialty testing and supplements.
 We also accept all major credit and debit cards (including American Express and Discover).
+Payment is due at the time of service.
 For your convenience, we can prepare a “super bill” for each appointment, which is a form that includes diagnostic and visit codes that may be submitted by you to your insurance company to seek possible reimbursement.
 Read more about insurance here.

-Does Dr. Graham see patients who don't live in Arizona or California?
+Does Dr. Graham see patients who don't live in Arizona, California, or Colorado?

-Per state laws, Dr. Graham only sees patients who have a residence in Arizona or California.
+Per state laws, Dr. Graham only sees patients who have a residence in Arizona, California, or Colorado.
 If you live out of the state and are looking for a local Naturopathic Doctor, please visit Naturopathic.org

 What is a Naturopathic Doctor?

 A Naturopathic Doctor (ND) is educated and trained at an accredited 4-year Naturopathic Medical School after receiving a 4-year Bachelor of Science degree and must pass a national board exam.
-Just like MDs (Medical Doctors) and DOs (Osteopathic Doctors), NMDs must complete continuing medical education annually and hold medical licenses.
-Naturopathic Doctors can order lab tests and imaging, diagnose and treat acute and chronic health problems, prescribe prescription certain medications and have a diverse knowledge of natural therapies and nutrition.
+Just like MDs (Medical Doctors) and DOs (Osteopathic Doctors), NDs must complete continuing medical education annually and hold medical licenses in each state in which they see patients.
+Naturopathic Doctors can order lab tests and imaging, diagnose and treat acute and chronic health problems, prescribe prescription certain medications (In Arizona and California) and have a diverse knowledge of natural therapies and nutrition.
 The main goal of Naturopathic medicine is to find and treat the cause of illness by stimulating the body to heal on its own.
 Learn more about NDs here

 Can Dr. Graham be my Primary Care Doctor?